CogComp/cogcomp-nlp/core-utilities/README.md

 A `TextAnnotation` can be thought of as a container that stores different layers of annotations over some text.

-  1. Using the LBJ sentence splitter and tokenizer
+ 1. Using the LBJ sentence splitter and tokenizer:

     The simplest way to define a `TextAnnotation` is to just give the text to the constructor.
 Note that in the following example, `text1` consists of three sentences.
 The corresponding `ta1` will